-The named member of staff is the SENDCo who is responsible for liaising with the Achievement Leaders for each year group to ensure the provision of students who are unable to attend school because of medical needs in order to meet the following requirements:
+The named member of staff is the Special Educational Needs & Disability Co-Ordinator (SENDCo) who is responsible for liaising with the Achievement Leaders for each year group to ensure the provision of students who are unable to attend school because of medical needs in order to meet the following requirements:

-- actively monitoring student progress and reintegration into school. - supplying students' education providers with information about the child's capabilities, progress and outcomes. - liaising with the Headteacher, education providers and parents to determine students' programmes of study whilst they are absent from school. - keeping students informed about school events and encouraging communication with their peers. - providing a link between students and their parents, and the LA.
+- actively monitoring student progress and reintegration into school; - supplying students' education providers with information about the child's capabilities; progress and outcomes. - liaising with the Headteacher, education providers and parents/carers to determine students' programmes of study whilst they are absent from school; - keeping students informed about school events and encouraging communication with their peers; - providing a link between students and their parents/carers, St. Anne's School and the LA.